Editable-DeepSC: Reliable Cross-Modal Semantic Communications for Facial Editing

-Benefiting from the recent successful applications of transfer learning techniques \cite{chen2023vision, chen2024conv}, we propose SNR-aware channel coding based on model fine-tuning.
-Specifically, we add two lightweight trainable adapters that do not change the shapes of inputs and outputs within the JECC codecs.
-When fine-tuning the models, only the parameters of these two adapters are adjusted to capture the distribution of new noise conditions.
-Meanwhile, the rest of the parameters are frozen to avoid forgetting the previously learned priors because of the fine-tuning.
-Thus, we efficiently adapt the model to the varying circumstances of communication capabilities by fine-tuning only a very small portion of the total parameters.
-This addresses the aforementioned \emph{$Q_3$}.
+To address the above challenges, we propose Editable-DeepSC, a novel framework that integrates facial editing directly into the semantic communication chain.
+Unlike conventional separate schemes (where editing is performed either before or after transmission) that introduce redundant data processing procedures and risk losing semantic mutual information, our approach employs a joint optimization strategy to preserve semantic fidelity and enhance editing quality.

+Editable-DeepSC operates through three cohesive stages.
+First, it leverages generative priors for efficient semantic coding, dramatically compressing high-dimensional facial images into low-dimensional representations to tackle \emph{$Q_1$}.
+Second, it introduces a Joint Editing-Channel Coding (JECC) mechanism that simultaneously performs semantic editing and ensures robustness against channel noise, addressing the fine-grained control requirements of \emph{$Q_2$}.
+Finally, an SNR-aware adaptation mechanism enables the model to efficiently generalize across diverse channel conditions by fine-tuning only a minimal set of parameters, effectively solving \emph{$Q_3$}.

-To verify the effectiveness of our method, we conduct extensive experiments under various levels of SNRs and compare Editable-DeepSC with the baselines that separately handle communications and editings, where both editings after the channel transfer and before the channel transfer are evaluated.
+To verify the effectiveness of Editable-DeepSC, we conduct extensive experiments under various levels of SNRs and compare it with the baselines that separately handle communications and editings, where both editings after the channel transfer and before the channel transfer are evaluated.
 We also consider more rigorous and realistic simulation settings where the transmitter side users may hold high-resolution images or out-of-distribution (OOD) images.
-Numerous results indicate that Editable-DeepSC can achieve superior editing effects compared to the baseline methods while significantly saving the transmission bandwidth.
-For instance, in high-resolution settings, Editable-DeepSC only consumes less than $2\%$ of the baseline methods' CBR, but still achieves the best editing performance both quantitatively and qualitatively.
+Numerous results indicate that Editable-DeepSC achieves superior editing effects compared to the baselines while significantly saving the transmission bandwidth.
+For instance, in high-resolution settings, Editable-DeepSC only consumes less than $2\%$ of the baseline methods' bandwidth, but still achieves the best editing performance both quantitatively and qualitatively.
 Furthermore, in the fine-tuning stage, Editable-DeepSC only adjusts $2.65\%$ of the total parameters, but still considerably improves the editing effects under low SNRs and protects the edited semantics from channel noise corruptions.

 To the best of our knowledge, we are the first to systematically and comprehensively investigate the communication problems of dynamic facial editing in this research field.
 Our main contributions are as follows: